 Cost of visiting Scotland vs. Ireland

-When planning a trip to Ireland or Scotland, budget is an essential factor to consider.
-Both countries offer unique experiences and breathtaking scenery, but which one is cheaper to visit?
+When planning a trip to Ireland or Scotland, budget is always an important factor to keep in mind.
+After all, both destinations features beautiful scenery, exciting outdoor activities, welcoming locals, and adorable traditional towns, but which one is cheaper to visit?

-For example, we found the car rental cost more in Ireland, while accommodation costs were slightly higher in Scotland.
-Of course, you could always save money here by wild camping (it’s legal in Scotland!).
+For example, in my experience, it was cheaper to rent a car in Ireland, while accommodation costs were slightly higher in Scotland.
+Of course, you could always save money here by wild camping (it’s actually legal in Scotland!).

-The cost of food in both countries is relatively comparable, and you’ll save the most money by buying groceries and cooking yourself.
-Nonetheless, Scotland has many free activities and museums compared to Ireland, making it the more budget-friendly option for certain tourists.
+The cost of food in both countries is relatively comparable.
+Of course, you’ll save the most money by buying groceries and cooking for yourself.
+In my opinion, Scotland may end up being more budget-friendly for some people thanks to its many free activities and museums compared to Ireland.

-Another factor to take into account is the exchange rate.
-After all, remember that the currency in Scotland is the pound sterling, while in Ireland, it’s the euro.
-Remember that the pound tends to be worth more than the euro.
-With this in mind, Americans may get more bang for their buck in Ireland.
+Consider the exchange rate when planning your trip.
+In Scotland, the currency is the pound sterling, while in Ireland, it’s the euro.
+Typically, the pound is worth more than the euro, so Americans may find better value in Ireland.

 Driving in Scotland vs. Ireland

-Nonetheless, back roads can be a little trickier.
-In less developed areas in both destinations, expect to come across one-lane roads (also called single-track roads) with lay-bys (also called passing lanes).
-For example, in Ireland, you’ll see these roads along Slea Head Drive and certain parts of the Wild Atlantic Way.
+Nonetheless, back roads can be trickier, especially in less developed areas.
+Expect one-lane roads (single-track roads) with lay-bys (passing lanes) in both destinations, such as Slea Head Drive and parts of the Wild Atlantic Way in Ireland.

-You’ll encounter them all over the Isle of Skye and along the North Coast 500 in Scotland.
-If you see a vehicle coming from the other direction when on a single-track road, you’ll need to pull into a passing place (if there is one on your left).
-If the passing place is to your right, wait along the left side until the oncoming vehicle pulls into the passing place that will be on their left.
+You’ll encounter them all over the Isle of Skye and along the North Coast 500 on a Scotland road trip.
+When encountering a vehicle on a single-track road, pull into a passing place on your left.
+If it’s on your right, wait on the left until the oncoming vehicle uses the passing place on their left.

-In general, we would say that driving in Scotland is easier.
-Often, we found that passing places were better marked in Scotland than in Ireland.
-Plus, you’ll likely have to pay toll fees in Ireland, whereas we did not encounter this system in Scotland.
+In general, I would say that driving in Scotland is easier.
+Often, I found that passing places were better marked compared to Ireland.
+Plus, you’ll likely have to pay toll fees in Ireland, whereas I did not encounter this system in Scotland.

-However, note that driving on the Isle of Skye in Scotland is an outlier.
-We found the roads there in many places to be sub-standard and filled with potholes.
-Often you’ll come across single-track roads where you have no choice but to drive over a pothole slowly.
-Apparently, it’s become very common for tourists to get flat tires here, so drive carefully!
+However, driving on the Isle of Skye in Scotland is an exception.
+The roads in many places are sub-standard with potholes, particularly on single-track roads where you may have no choice but to drive slowly over them.
+Be cautious, as flat tires for tourists are common in this area.

 Public transport in Ireland and Scotland

-Meanwhile, if you plan to travel to Northern Ireland, Translink operates the trains there.
-For those who prefer to travel by bus, the leading bus provider in the Republic of Ireland is Bus Éireann, while Translink is the largest provider in Northern Ireland.
+Meanwhile, if you travel to Northern Ireland, you’ll mainly see Translink.
+Or, if prefer to take the bus, the leading bus company in the Republic of Ireland is Bus Éireann, while it’s Translink in Northern Ireland.

-Scotland’s transportation system, on the other hand, includes trains operated by ScotRail and frequent bus services provided by First, Stagecoach, Lothian Buses, and National Express.
-You’ll find public transportation in the main cities to be easy to navigate.
-Nonetheless, a car becomes necessary as you venture to more remote areas (like the Isle of Skye!).
+On the other hand, Scotland’s transportation system features trains operated by ScotRail and buses run by First, Stagecoach, Lothian Buses, and National Express.
+Here, you’ll find that public transportation in bigger cities is easier to navigate.
+Nonetheless, you’ll want to rent a car in remote areas like the Isle of Skye.

-However, if you’re looking for a hassle-free option, consider booking a multi-day guided tour to truly immerse yourself in the culture and beauty of Ireland or Scotland.
+However, if you’d really prefer to not drive, I suggest booking a multi-day guided tour to truly immerse yourself outside of the big cities and experience a more authentic side of Ireland or Scotland.
 Another alternative would be to base yourself in one of the bigger cities and take day trips.

 Scottish vs. Irish Cuisine

-Additionally, both Ireland and Scotland are well-known within the beverage industry.
-After all, Dublin is home to Guinness, the Irish dry stout sold worldwide.
-The Emerald Isle is also famous for its smooth whiskey, including brands like Jameson, Tullamore Dew, and Bushmills.
+Now, we can’t talk about famous Scottish and Irish cuisine without mentioning the beverage industry!
+After all, Dublin is home to the Guinness brand, the Irish dry stout sold around the world.
+Then Ireland as a whole is known for its whiskey production, including popular brands like Jameson, Tullamore Dew, and Bushmills.

-As far as Scotland, of course, Scotch Whisky and its smoky flavor come to mind.
-The country has over 100 whisky distilleries, like Glenfiddich, Glenlivet, and Highland Park.
-For those visiting Edinburgh, don’t forget to add a trip to the Scotch Whisky Experience to your itinerary.
+As far as Scotland’s beverage of choice, you probably think of Scotch Whisky and its smoky flavor!
+In fact, this country has over 100 whisky distilleries, like Glenfiddich, Glenlivet, and Highland Park, just to name a few.
+If you’re visiting Edinburgh, it’s a great opportunity to go to the Scotch Whisky Experience!

 Capital cities: Edinburgh vs. Dublin

-On the other hand, Dublin’s literary history, friendly locals, and lively pub scene attract a diverse range of visitors.
-It’s also home to attractions such as the Trinity College Library, St. Patrick’s Cathedral, Dublin Castle, and the famous Temple Bar.
-Of course, a visit to Dublin wouldn’t be complete without a tour of the Guinness Storehouse.
+On the other hand, Dublin has in its favor a deep literary history, friendly locals, and lively pub scene!
+Top attractions include the Trinity College Library, St. Patrick’s Cathedral, Dublin Castle, and Temple Bar, along with a tour of the Guinness Storehouse.

-If we were forced to choose between the two, we would opt for Edinburgh.
-Overall, it’s a more picturesque city than Dublin.
-Plus, we enjoyed that all the main attractions in Edinburgh were easily within walking distance.
+If you were to make me choose between the two, I’d personally always opt for Edinburgh.
+For me, personally, I found it to be a more picturesque city than Dublin.
+Plus, I enjoyed that all the main attractions in Edinburgh were easily within walking distance to one another!

 Currency in Scotland and Ireland

-Since these two countries use different currencies, you may want to check the currency exchange rate with the U.S. dollar before deciding between Ireland and Scotland.
-Recently, the euro has been almost on par with the dollar, while the pound is often stronger than the dollar.
+Since these two countries use completely different currencies, it may be helpful to check the currency exchange rate with the U.S. dollar before making your decision.
+For example, the euro has been almost on par with the dollar recently, while the pound is often stronger than the dollar.

 Which country is more family-friendly?

-Meanwhile, Ireland’s picturesque countryside, charming villages, and friendly locals make it an ideal destination for families with younger children.
-Additionally, the Emerald Isle’s abundance of playgrounds and age-appropriate activities, such as the Dublin Zoo and the National Museum of Ireland – Natural History, provide endless entertainment options for little ones.
+Ireland’s picturesque countryside and friendly locals, in my opinion, make it an ideal destination for families with younger children.
+You can find loads of playgrounds and age-appropriate activities, like Dublin Zoo and the National Museum of Ireland – Natural History, here.

-Read More: How to Ride the Harry Potter Train in Scotland
+Read More: Ride the Harry Potter Train in Scotland

 Hotels in Scotland vs. Ireland